Pour a Proper Guinness

 4 Steps to Pull (and Sip) the Perfect Pint

 But the best part remains the pour.
 You don’t have to have your own bar to try pouring; you can actually pull your own at the Guinness Storehouse or at home.
-After chatting with dozens of Irish bartenders -- and pouring our own -- here are our 4 perfect-pour steps, whittled down to perfection.
+After chatting with dozens of Irish bartenders — and pouring our own — here are our 4 perfect-pour steps, whittled down to perfection.

-Step 1: Choose the Right Glass and Proper Angle
+Step 1: Choose the Right Glass and Proper Angle.

-Step 2: Pull the Tap Toward You
+Step 2: Pull the Tap Toward You.

-That way you release the Guinness until it fills the glass to the bottom edge of the tulip’s bump.
-On many Irish tulip pint glasses, there’s a gold harp icon (aka the Guinness harp) -- for the truly perfect pour, fill it halfway up this harp.
-Then, don’t touch it until you see a vivid distinction between the dark ruby red body and creamy white head.
+That way, you release the Guinness until it fills the glass to the bottom edge of the tulip’s bump.
+On many Irish tulip pint glasses, there’s a gold harp icon (aka the Guinness harp); for the truly perfect pour, fill it halfway up this harp.
+Then, don’t touch it until you see a vivid distinction between the dark ruby-red body and creamy white head.
 This may take a few minutes, so sit back and relax.

-Step 3: Hold It Level
+Step 3: Hold It Level.

 Once it’s settled, put your Guinness up to the tap and hold it level.
 (You want a dome effect when you top it off, so skip the 45-degree angle this time.)
 Push the tap away from you, pouring the Guinness slower.
-Aim directly into the middle of the foam head until it settles a half-millimeter above the lip of your pint glass.
+Aim directly into the middle of the foam head until it settles half a millimeter above the lip of your pint glass.
 Wait.
 A smaller, second settling period is crucial.

-Step 4: Sip It Right
+Step 4: Sip It Right.

-But if you can’t resist having an Irish bartender pour you a pint, remember this cardinal Guinness-drinking rule: paws off.
+But if you can’t resist having an Irish bartender pour you a pint, remember this cardinal Guinness-drinking rule: Paws off.
 Don’t touch your Guinness before the bartender hands it to you.
 The perfect pour takes time.